 Tacoma is a relatively large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
 With a population of 207,948 people and 63 constituent neighborhoods, Tacoma is the third largest community in Washington.

-Tacoma is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Tacoma is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Like elsewhere in America, most people in Tacoma use a private automobile to get to work.
 But notably, a substantial number of Tacoma‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 In terms of college education, Tacoma is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.51% of adults 25 and older in the city have at least a bachelor's degree.